 About the Journal

-The Journal of Computer Adaptive Testing in Africa (JoCATiA) is the official journal of the Association of Computer Adaptive Testing in Africa (ACATA), a peer-reviewed electronic journal designed to advance the science and practice of computerised adaptive testing (CAT) aimed at advancing the frontiers of computerised testing in Africa to the second generation of computerised assessment and beyond.
+The Journal of Computer Adaptive Testing in Africa (JoCATiA) is the official journal of the Association of Computer Adaptive Testing in Africa (ACATA), a peer-reviewed electronic journal designed to advance the science and practice of computerised adaptive testing (CAT) aimed at advancing the frontiers of computerised testing in Africa to the second generation of computer-based assessment and beyond.

 Announcements